-Sirius XM Holdings procured insurance for SXM-7 to cover the risks associated with the satellite's launch and first year of in-orbit operation.
-The aggregate coverage under the insurance policies with respect to SXM-7 is \$225 million.
+During the year ended December 31, 2021, Sirius XM Holdings recorded an impairment charge of \$220 million to impairment, restructuring and acquisition costs, net of recoveries in the consolidated statement of operations related to the total loss of the SXM-7 satellite.
+Sirius XM Holdings procured insurance for SXM-7 to cover the risks associated with the satellite's launch and first year of inorbit operation.
+The aggregate coverage under the insurance policies with respect to SXM-7 was \$225 million.
 During the year ended December 31, 2021 Sirius XM Holdings collected insurance recoveries of \$225 million.
 Of this amount, \$220 million was recorded as a reduction to impairment, restructuring and acquisition costs in the consolidated statements of operations.
 The remaining \$5 million was recorded in other, net in the consolidated statements of operations.
+SXM-7 remains in-orbit at its assigned orbital location, but is not being used to provide satellite radio service.

-The SXM-8 satellite was successfully launched into a geostationary orbit on June 6, 2021 and was placed into service on September 8, 2021 following the completion of in-orbit testing The SXM-8 satellite replaced the XM-3 satellite, which remains available as an in-orbit spare along with XM-5.
+The SXM-8 satellite was successfully launched into a geostationary orbit on June 6, 2021 and was placed into service on September 8, 2021 following the completion of in-orbit testing.
+The SXM-8 satellite replaced the XM-3 satellite.